 Peach Danish Braid

 This post may contain affiliate links.
 Please see my disclosure policy.

 After baking, a bit of sampling (in all honesty, quite a bit of sampling!), and sharing slices of this peach Danish braid, I’m convinced that it surpasses any and all other breakfast offerings.
-Essentially a cross between bread and pastry, this braid is baked with Red Star Yeast, making the recipe nearly foolproof.
+Essentially a cross between bread and pastry, this braid is nearly foolproof!

+Peach Danish Braid